osde8info/osde8info/README.md

 ## Hi there 👋

-I am a Free Libre Open Source Desktop Environment Advocate and use Xubuntu, Kubuntu, Oracle Linux, Red Hat Linux on my desktops.
+I am a Free Libre Open Source Desktop Environment Advocate and use Xubuntu, Kubuntu, Oracle Linux & Red Hat Linux on my desktops (and servers).

 Note : **mygithubuser/mygithubuser** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.